Pluglug/pie-menu-editor-fork/README.md

 ## License
 This project is licensed under the [GNU General Public License v3.0](./LICENSE.md).
-All original rights to Pie Menu Editor (PME) are retained by roaoao, the original developer.
+All original rights to Pie Menu Editor are retained by roaoao, the original developer.

 ---